-Baby poop goes through a variety of changes as they grow, drink breast milk or formula and start solid foods.
-It’s important to pay attention to what’s in baby’s diaper because the color and consistency can tell you a lot about baby’s health.
+Baby poop goes through a variety of changes as they grow, drink breast milk or formula, and start solid foods.
+It’s important to pay attention to what’s in a baby’s diaper because the color and consistency can tell you a lot about the baby’s health.
 Green poop, yellow or brown – let’s examine what each means.

 Types of Baby Poop

 Newborn Baby Poop: After birth, a baby’s first bowel movements are black, tarry and sticky.
 This type of stool is known as meconium and is made up of amniotic fluid, mucus, skin cells and other things ingested during pregnancy.
 Two to four days after birth, you should see a transition to a green poop that is less tacky than meconium.

 Breastfed Baby Poop: As baby begins digesting breast milk, meconium is replaced with a mustard yellow, green or brown color stool.
 It is typically seedy and pasty in texture and may be runny enough to resemble diarrhea.
 Healthy breastfed stools will smell sweet (unlike regular bowel-movement odor).

 Formula-Fed Baby Stools: When you start formula, healthy poop is typically a shade of yellow or brown with a pasty consistency that is no firmer than peanut butter.
 Formula-fed babies also pass fewer, but bigger and more smelly stools than breastfed babies.

 Partially Digested Food in Bowel Movements: Some foods travel so quickly through the intestines that they don’t break down completely and this can cause chunks of food to appear in your baby’s stool or for it to have a surprising color.